mobilesec/secure-channel-ec-srp-applet/README.md

 ## LITERATURE

-- [1] IEEE Computer Society, “*IEEE Standard Specifications for Password-Based Public-Key Cryptographic Techniques*,” IEEE Std 1363.2-2008, pp. 1-127, Jan.
+[1] IEEE Computer Society, "*IEEE Standard Specifications for Password-Based Public-Key Cryptographic Techniques*," IEEE Std 1363.2-2008, pp. 1-127, Jan.
 2009.

-- [2] M. Hölzl, E. Asnake, R. Mayrhofer, and M. Roland: "*Mobile Application to Java Card Applet Communication using a Password-authenticated Secure Channel*," in Proceedings of the 12th International Conference on Advances in Mobile Computing & Multimedia (MoMM2014), pp. 147-156, ACM, December 2014.
+[2] M. Hölzl, E. Asnake, R. Mayrhofer, and M. Roland: "*Mobile Application to Java Card Applet Communication using a Password-authenticated Secure Channel*," in Proceedings of the 12th International Conference on Advances in Mobile Computing & Multimedia (MoMM2014), pp. 147-156, ACM, December 2014.

-- [3] M. Hölzl, E. Asnake, R. Mayrhofer, and M. Roland: "*A Password-authenticated Secure Channel for App to Java Card Applet Communication*," in International Journal of Pervasive Computing and Communications (IJPCC), In Press.
+[3] M. Hölzl, E. Asnake, R. Mayrhofer, and M. Roland: "*A Password-authenticated Secure Channel for App to Java Card Applet Communication*," in International Journal of Pervasive Computing and Communications (IJPCC), In Press.